 The BIMS Board is an endeavor the college is supporting in an effort to increase current and former student engagement, increase student scholarship opportunities, and increase job and internship placement opportunities.

 We are looking for former students who are interested in serving as mentors and guest speakers, providing job and internship opportunities for our students, and engaging other Aggies and the community in BIMS Board initiatives.
-Join us in supporting the future of our Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVMBS) graduates.
+Join us in supporting the future of our Texas A&M School of Veterinary Medicine & Biomedical Sciences (VMBS) graduates.

 - I will interpret the organization’s work and values to the community, represent the organization and act as a spokesperson.